Mayor Barbara Jo Blain-Bellamy

 Larry A. White

 Larry A. White was elected to City Council in a special election on March 10, 2009.
 He is a graduate of Conway High School and Elizabeth City State University.
-Formerly a teacher at Socastee Middle School, and Health Educator at Region 6 of the Department of Health and Environmental Control (DHEC).
-He is currently employed by Health Care Partners of South Carolina, as an Outreach and Enrollment Specialist.
+Formerly a teacher at Socastee Middle School, and Health Educator at Region 6 of the Department of Health and Environmental Control (DHEC) and Health Care Partners of South Carolina, as an Outreach and Enrollment Specialist.
+Now Retired, he assist seniors with lawn care issues.

 He is a lifelong member of Bethel AME Church where he serves as Church School Superintendent, Class Leader, Church School Teacher, Choir member and Trumpeter, Bus driver, and recently named Area Commissioner of the Debutante and Master Commission for the Marion District of the AME Church;(the first male to hold this position in the State).
 He is a founding Board member, and current President of A Father's Place, which has offices in Conway, Georgetown, Myrtle Beach, Marion and Williamsburg Counties.
 Larry is a member of Morning Star Lodge #72.
 He is also a Founding Board Member of Horry County First Steps and former chairman of the Smith-Jones Community Center, and a member of the Martin L. King, Jr. Planning Committee, to list a few of his accomplishments.

 Larry is a "Community member at heart".
 He has started a "Community Garden", "On the Hill", on Race Path Ave at his former homestead.
-He is the very proud father of four children and ten grandchildren.
+He is the very proud father of four children and eleven grandchildren and 3 great-grandchildren..